 The foothill gave way to the rolling meadows of the Palouse.
 The prairie grasses and wheat fields made this her favorite location on Rylie Glen.
 Horses running at a slower pace allowed them to enjoy the scene.

 She gazed at Theo, not much older than her wondering of the pressures he carried.
 “Will Bon Abbi survive what is to come?”

-He raised his right palm towards the sky.
+He raised his right palm to the sky.
 “There are things we cannot know and must trust the Ancient One.
-Only he can see the beginning and end.”
+Only He can see the beginning and end.”